 Previous Tale Next Tale

 It was just another day at the Monastery of Golden Mountain until one of the monks came running in great alarm.

 "What's the emergency?"

-"A group of army wants to camp at the monastery.
-The leader is an battalion commander (yíngzhǎng 营长) named Zhāng 张.
+"A group of soldiers wants to camp at the monastery.
+The leader is a battalion commander (yíngzhǎng 营长) named Zhāng 张.
 He's really ferocious."

 "That's terrible.
 This Zhāng person is famous for being unreasonable.

 "Hey old monk!
 Our army will be camping here.
 I hope you'll cooperate without any problems, understand?"